CodeYourFuture/curriculum/org-cyf/content/guides/employability/github/_index.md

 weight: 4
 ---

+## Github profile criteria

-A good GitHub profile/README must have:
+A good GitHub profile/README must have the following:

 - [ ] Your name
 - [ ] A professional profile picture